-The Savoy Boutique Hotel has nothing to do with the prestigious Savoy Hotel in London, but it’s still worth checking out for its Art Deco interior and elegant room design; with only 44 rooms, it has a smaller and more intimate feel.
-Everything is high-quality, from the Italian-made furniture to the historical details and modern amenities.
-There’s also a sophisticated restaurant, where guests can enjoy Estonian cuisine at its finest.
+The Savoy Boutique Hotel has nothing to do with the prestigious Savoy Hotel in London – but it’s still worth checking out for its Art Deco interior and elegant room design.
+With only 44 rooms, it has a smaller, more intimate feel, and everything is high-quality – from the Italian-made furniture to the historical details and modern amenities.
+There’s also a sophisticated restaurant, where you can enjoy Estonian cuisine at its finest.

-The luxuriously reconverted telegraph exchange station is now home to the Telegraaf Hotel, one of the city’s most prestigious establishments.
-From its historical past it retains beautiful marble floors and grand, spacious rooms.
-The furniture and design add to the historical ambiance, with features like four-poster beds in a number of rooms.
-The hotel is also at the heart of the Old Town, a stone’s throw from Tallinn’s main sights.
-Anyone interested in sampling the best of Tallinn’s cuisine should have a meal at its restaurant, Tchaikovsky.
+This luxuriously converted telegraph exchange station is now home to the Telegraaf Hotel, one of the most prestigious establishments in the city.
+It retains beautiful marble floors and grand, spacious rooms, while the furniture and design add to the historical ambiance – with features such as four-poster beds in a number of rooms.
+The hotel is also at the heart of the Old Town, a stone’s throw from the main city sights.
+And if you’re interested in sampling the best of Tallinn’s cuisine, head to the in-house restaurant, Tchaikovsky.

-Three adjoining medieval houses in Tallinn’s Old Town have been turned into this luxury five-star-plus hotel, perfect for a romantic holiday.
-Numerous celebrities, politicians, and even royals like Britain’s Prince Charles have chosen to stay at Schlossle.
-The antique furnishings further the traditional, Old World atmosphere, while attentive staff make sure guests have everything they need.
-This is made easier by Schlossle’s small size.
-It’s owned by the same group as Saint Petersbourg Hotel, so visitors can be sure they are in good hands.
+Three adjoining medieval houses in the Old Town have been turned into this luxury five-star-plus hotel, perfect for a romantic holiday.
+Numerous celebrities, politicians and even royals – such as Britain’s Prince Charles – have stayed at Schlossle.
+The antique furnishings further the traditional, old-world atmosphere, while attentive staff make sure you have everything you need – made easier by the compact size of the hotel.

-Four-star Hotel Cru is a small but charming hotel in a former merchant’s house.
-Its brick walls, wooden beams, antique furniture, and – best of all, in our eyes – large beds make it just as romantic as Tallinn’s more luxurious hotels, and it can also boast a prime location within walking distance of the main attractions.
-They also don’t spare any expenses to make the food absolutely delicious, so be sure to try the restaurant.
+Four-star Hotel CRU is a small but charming hotel in a former merchant’s house.
+Its brick walls, wooden beams, antique furniture, and – best of all – large beds make it just as romantic as the more luxurious hotels in Tallinn, while the prime location is within walking distance of the main attractions.
+Be sure to check out the in-house restaurant, where a refined menu is served in an intimate, homely atmosphere.

-Many establishments in Tallinn are in medieval buildings, but this one really goes all in with the medieval and Renaissance theme.
-This old merchant’s house has not only intricate façades but also wooden beams, hand-painted frescoes, lovely period-appropriate fireplaces, stone walls, and old-fashioned wooden furniture.
-It makes for a very romantic atmosphere and is ideal for couples, though it is by no mean limited to them.
+Many hotels in Tallinn sit in medieval buildings, but this one truly embraces the medieval and renaissance heritage.
+This old merchant’s house has intricate facades, wooden beams, hand-painted frescoes, period-appropriate fireplaces, stone walls and old-fashioned wooden furniture.
+It makes for a romantic atmosphere and is ideal for couples, though it’s by no mean limited to loved-up twosomes.

 The 23 rooms of the Three Sisters each have their own design and furnishings, making every experience unique.
-The meandering network of chambers, staircases, balconies, and galleries make the setting — three interconnecting 14th-century houses, the ‘three sisters’ that give the hotel its name — highly original even in a medieval city like Tallinn.
-The hotel restaurant, Bordoo, provides a great setting for a romantic meal, with its handpainted ceilings and large windows, and features a selection of over 300 wines.
+The meandering network of chambers, staircases, balconies and galleries make the setting – the eponymous interconnecting 14th-century houses known as the Three Sisters – original even in a medieval city such as Tallinn.
+The hotel restaurant, Bordoo, provides a great setting for a romantic meal, with handpainted ceilings and large windows, and features a selection of more than 300 wines.

 Von Stackelberg Hotel Tallinn

-Near the Old Town lies a small 19th-century estate, which was once that of the German-Baltic baron von Stackelberg.
-It’s now a hotel, beautifully blending old, grand architecture with modern minimalism.
-The elegantly designed rooms have all the modern amenities, including free Internet access, digital safes, tea- and coffee-making facilities, and heated floors in the bathrooms.
-Some rooms offer Jacuzzi baths as well, and there’s a swimming pool and a sauna.
-The overall design respects the historical setting, with pine floors, brick walls, and beautiful furniture.
+Near the Old Town lies a small 19th-century estate, which was once owned by German-Baltic Baron von Stackelberg.
+It’s now a hotel, beautifully blending old grand architecture with modern minimalism.
+The elegantly designed rooms have modern amenities, including tea- and coffee-making facilities and heated floors in the bathrooms.
+Some rooms offer jacuzzi baths, and there’s a swimming pool and sauna.
+The overall design respects the historical setting, with pine floors, brick walls and beautiful furniture.

-Convenient situated in a quiet part of the Old Town, Taanilinna Hotel is a tiny medieval-style hotel, which feature stone walls, beamed ceiling, and a summer terrace.
-All rooms are fitted with hardwood floors and elegant wooden furniture, as well as modern equipment such as free Wi-Fi, cable television, and heated bathroom floors.
-Breakfast is also included and served in the restaurant on the ground floor.
-The most luxurious suites offer a truly stellar experience, thanks to the extra-large beds and extra sofas.
+Conveniently situated in a quiet part of the Old Town, Taanilinna is a tiny medieval-style hotel, which features stone walls, beamed ceilings and a summer terrace.
+All rooms are fitted with hardwood floors and elegant wooden furniture, plus free wifi, cable television and heated bathroom floors.
+Breakfast is also included and served in the ground-floor restaurant.
+The most luxurious suites offer a stellar experience, thanks to the extra-large beds and added sofas.